 4) Analyze and Measure

-Measuring analytics of your video can be difficult, depending on how you distributed your video.
-We recommend using Wistia for your marketing video content because it provides high caliber analytics that other video hosting platforms such as Youtube do not offer.
-Using social platforms such as Instagram, you can re-route viewers to your content through a link in bio.
+Measuring the analytics of your video can be difficult, depending on how you distributed your video.
+We recommend using Wistia for your marketing video content because it provides high-caliber analytics that other video hosting platforms such as Youtube do not offer.
+Using social platforms such as Instagram, you can re-route viewers to your content through a link in your bio.

 If you want to do a deep dive into the return-on-investment of your video, you will have to quantify aspects of your marketing funnel.
 For example… your marketing goal for your video is to increase Instagram subscribers.
 We will have to determine the value of an Instagram follower.
 How long until a follower becomes a customer?
 What is the customer lifetime value of one customer?

 After your video has run its course, take a look back at the entire process to see what aspects worked or didn’t work.
 Through testing and tweaking of your video process, you will be able to increase your return-on-investment and most likely reduce your cost-per-video (CPV) over time.

 The launch strategy can feel tedious the first time, and that is ok.
 Try to push through and endure!
 As you begin to create more video content for your business, this process will slowly become second nature, and your videos will see a boost in performance because of it.
 Get started today on your next video, and be sure to reach out if you have any questions at all.